 Other foods high in copper from animal sources are oysters and lobster.
 Salmon, shrimps and tuna contain moderate amounts as well.
 But, following a healthy, plant-based diet is the easiest way to get high doses of copper.

 Actually, plants are the best dietary sources of copper.
 Mushrooms, nuts, seeds, legumes, and even chocolate are particularly high in copper.

-Above all, spirulina powder is particularly rich in copper.
-Just a tsp contains 0.43 mg of copper, or almost 50% of the daily recommended dose!
+Also, spirulina powder is particularly rich in copper.
+Just a tsp contains 0.43 mg of copper, or almost 50% of the daily recommended intake!

 Consuming 1–2 handfuls of seeds and nuts is also an easy way to boost your daily intake of copper.

 Dried Shiitake mushrooms and dark chocolate provide high doses of copper as well.